matthijsz/pysumstats/README.md

 # Patch notes

+##### 12-05-2020 (v0.3.1)
+ - Fixed an issue where reading data would fail when values in n, bp, chr columns were NA.
+An attempt is now made to impute these values.
+If too many are missing a ValueError is thrown.

 ##### 12-05-2020 (v0.3)
  - Added `fig` and `ax` arguments to `pysumstats.plot.qqplot` and `pysumstats.plot.manhattan` to enable plotting to existing figure and axis.
  - Added `pysumstats.plot.pzplot`, to visually compare Z-values from `B/SE` to Z-values calculated from the P-value.